tdude92/discord-distances/README.md

 ![guild plot example](demo/guild_plot.jpg)

-Notice that *dutwo*, *duthree*, and *dududududu*, who used Brothers Grimm fairy tales for their training data are grouped together and separated from *BeeBoi*, who used the Bee Movie script for their training data.
+Notice that *dutwo*, *duthree*, and *dududududu*, who used Brothers Grimm fairy tales for their training data, are grouped together and separated from *BeeBoi*, who used the Bee Movie script for their training data.

 ## **Features**